dustinpfister/blog_posts/_posts/threejs-curves-cubicbeziercurve3.md

 ## Conclusion

-So it looks like over all this Cubic Bezier Curve class is a great built in option for quickly making curve objects in threejs for the sake of defning a path by which objects will follow.
+So it looks like over all this Cubic Bezier Curve class is a great built in option for quickly making curve objects in threejs for the sake of defining a path by which objects will follow.
 However there are a whole lot of other [use case examples for curves such as using them as a tool in the process of creating custom geometry](/2022/12/16/threejs-curve-geometry-from).